rosiecakes/pyp-welcome-guide/README.md

 rmotr.com is all about human interaction and people helping each other.
 There's always a mentor available to help.
 There's always another student cranking at any given time eager to help.
 The question is: how do I ask for help?
 Well, the answer is simple: **slack**.
 In slack we have different channels that's purpose is for you to get help.

 ### mentors-help

+Just post in the _#mentors-help_ channel your question.
+You can use the _@channel_ notification to notify all mentors in there.
+Once you're done asking for help, you can leave the channel if you don't want to get annyoing notifications.

+### support-hangouts

+During the week there are support hangouts planned.
+They are just hangout sessions where there's a mentor online in a public Hangout.
+You can join and ask whatever question you have.
+You can also join to say hello 👋